sonic-net/SONiC/doc/lag/Teamd_warm-restart_with_LACP_in_fast_mode_HLD.md

 ### Scope

-Teamd warm-restart with LACP in slow mode is already supported in the community version.
+Teamd warm-restart with LACP in slow mode is already supported as described in [SONiC_Warmboot](/doc/warm-reboot/system-warmboot.md).
 This design is an enhancement to support teamd warm-restart with LACP in fast mode.
-This design is unable to handle teamd unplanned restart, That is to say, If the teamd container is restarted by restarting the teamd service, The peer side is affected, resulting in link flapping and traffic loss.
+This design is not support teamd container unplanned restart.
 ### Overview

 We expect the restart of teamd docker should not cause link flapping or any traffic loss.
 All lags at data plane should remain the same.
 But it's hard to implement in some scenarios.

 During teamd warm-restart, the control plane remains up for a maximum of 90 seconds in LACP slow mode.
 However, in LACP fast mode, the control plane can only remain up for 3 seconds.
 This is because LACPDUs are sent every second.
 LACP protocol considers a LAG to be down if three LACPDUs are not received.

-Teamd containers are not restarted that fast, so teamd warm-restart in LACP fast mode always results in lag down and the kernel LAG state in mess.
+Teamd container is not restarted that fast, so teamd warm-restart in LACP fast mode always results in LAG down and the kernel LAG state in mess.
 However, in a data center, it is necessary to set LACP to fast mode to ensure faster link convergence and less traffic loss.

 Let's take a look at the scenario shown in the figure below, there are multiple LAGs between switch_a and switch 1-n and LACP in fast mode, We can only control switch_a, other devices belong to other organizations and are not under our control. we want to upgrade the teamd container of switch_a without causing link flapping on other devices.
 Therefore, supporting teamd warm-restart in LACP fast mode is very important.
 With this feature, we can support teamd bug hotfixes and smooth upgrades.